gvwilson/thirdbit/_posts/2024/2024-04-15-performance.md

 then shows how to use a synthetic benchmark to compare their performance on a mix of operations.
 The answer isn't surprising:
-as noted above,
-row-wise is better for row-oriented operations and column-wise for column-oriented ones.
+row-wise is better if you're doing a lot of row-oriented operations and column-wise if you're doing column-oriented ones.
-What *has* surprised my students, though, is that software performance can and should be studied empirically.
+What *has* surprised my students, though, is that software performance can be studied empirically.
-Some didn't know that profilers exist;
+Many didn't know that profilers exist;
 most had never used one,
 and none had ever benchmarked different implementations against each other before.
 I've complained many times that universities don't offer courses on debugging;
-if I was in charge of curriculum, a senior undergraduate course on performance profiling and optimization would be my second addition because of what can be learned about computers by doing it.
+if I was in charge of curriculum,
+I would also try to add a senior undergraduate course on performance profiling and optimization because of what can be learned about computers by doing it.

 <img class="centered" src="{{'/sdxpy/perf/concept_map.svg' | relative_url}}" alt="Concept map for performance profiling"/>